ShelfOps/qtdocs/docs/guide.md

 If things added by slimefun are complicated, you can always work together with someone who finds it easy or buy products from another player, forming a proper economy.

+### Backpacks
+YOU CAN CRAFT 6 TIERS OF BACKPACKS YEEHAW HOW COOL IS THAT Their recipes are in `/bprecipe`, and all backpacks come with liquid tanks to store your liquids without wasting shit ton of space on individual buckets.
+You can't put backpacks in backpacks, sucks I know.

+**Notes**
+>*Rev 3.1: Both `/bprecipe` and `/bbp recipe` are valid commands. `/bprecipe` was an alias added later to make the command more convenient.*

+>*Rev 3.2: Backpack recipes will now appear in the crafting book when you open a crafting table.*

+## Enchants, Reforges, Talismans & Extended Armory

 ### Custom Enchantment Books
 There are around 240 custom enchants that can be applied to your weapon.
 Just like regular enchants, they can be found through enchanting tables, loot chests and villager trades.
 You can combine most of those enchants, but if you would like to see what conflicts with an enchant of your choice; run the command `/enchantinfo <enchant name>` or do `/enchants` to open a menu with a list of all possible enchants, spells curses and artifacts.

 #### Enchants
 Most of the books added through this plugin are enchants.
 They come in various shape on form, for a variety of tools; but what they do is simple, offer you a different way to play the game, be it through changing how you mine blocks or how you fight mobs.
-Enchants also have a few rarities, mentioned in [the Enchants List](../lists/enchants.md)
+Enchants also have a few rarities, mentioned in [the Enchants List](../lists/enchants).

 #### Spells
 Spells are not very common, and they offer less than enchants.
 They essentially apply a "skill" to your sword which you can use by using the interact button (right click by default).
 Some spells come with cooldowns, and they cannot be spammed.
+All Spells, alongside other Enchantment Books, are mentioned in [the Enchants List](../lists/enchants).

 #### Artifacts
 Artifacts apply visual changes to your tools.
 Sword artifacts activate on hitting mobs, pickaxe artifacts activate upon mining rare ores and so on.
 There is **1** rare armor artifact that is not mentioned in the wiki, whoever finds it (feel free to try as many times as you want) is in for a reward of their choice. :)